 There are separate rows for each source from the parent catalog that lie within any of the planned slitlets.

 SOURCE_ID: unique integer identifier

 SOURCE_NAME: typically a combination of the first two columns

 ALIAS: integer identifier from the original source catalog (TBC)

 RA/DEC: catalog source coordinates, in decimal degrees

-PREIMAGE_ID: name of NIRCam pre-imaging mosaic used to determine the source catalog, if exists
+PREIMAGE_ID: name of NIRCam pre-imaging mosaic used to determine the source catalog, if it exists

 STELLARITY: DAOphot-style stellarity parameter, where 0 is fully extended and 1 is a perfect point source

 The automated JWST pipeline for MOS data processing has been designed around "typical" use cases (e.g., multiple slitlets consisting of one or more open shutters, each containing a single source, with or without nodding).
 Given the range of configurations possible for the MSA, and many different types of sources, not every observation can be treated optimally by default.
-Below we outline several calibration considerations specific to MOS observing, known limitations of the current state of the pipeline, and some aspects that can or should be changed through reprocessing of the data.
+Outlined below are several calibration considerations specific to MOS observing, known limitations of the current state of the pipeline, and some aspects that can or should be changed through reprocessing of the data.

 Background subtraction: nods vs master background